 This is called “forecasting,” or looking into the crystal ball.
 Do you really have that kind of power?

-There is no training anyone can take to psychologically prepare for someone’s death.
+There is no training anyone can take to prepare for someone’s death psychologically.
 There is financial planning, but no psychological planning.
-Thus, when the death occurs, there will be several steps someone goes through no matter if the death was expected or not.
+Thus, when death occurs, there will be several steps someone goes through no matter if the death was expected or not.

 This is a very damaging statement because it assumes the grieving person isn’t meeting your expectations.
 It’s also potentially narcissistic, as often the person saying it wants the help of the person for something.

 If the grieving widower answers this question, he is essentially reliving the incident.
 If the widower was on the scene at the time of the death, your question is asking him to relive it.
-That’s like asking a veteran to relive their war events that caused post traumatic stress disorder.
-You are shifting their mind into a state of trauma.
+That’s like asking a veteran to relive the war events that caused their post-traumatic stress disorder.
+You are unnecessarily shifting their mind into a state of trauma.

 2 – Your Good Memories of the Deceased Person